uncleash/cxAsCodeDevlab/content/030-Using-CX-as-Code/20_BuidlingYourCodeBase.md

 ![image](/images/terraformerror.png)

 The error tells us that we need to use a data source within the script identifying the division this plan is applying to.
-We will navigate here to find that source --> [here](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest/docs/data-sources/auth_division)
+We will navigate here to find that data source --> [here](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest/docs/data-sources/auth_division)